fluxninja/aperture/docs/content/concepts/flow-control/components/concurrency-limiter.md

 have strict rate limits.

 By default, Aperture can automatically estimate the tokens for each workload.
-See the `auto_tokens` [configuration](/reference/policies/spec.md#scheduler)
+See the `auto_tokens` [configuration](/reference/policies/spec.md#scheduler) for
-configuration for more details.
+more details.

 ### Token bucket {#token-bucket}

 The Aperture Agents utilize a modified version of the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) to regulate the flow of incoming requests.
-In this algorithm, every flow is required to obtain tokens from the bucket before a specified deadline in order to gain admission to the system.
+In this algorithm, every flow is required to obtain tokens from the bucket before a specified deadline to gain admission to the system.

 ### Timeout Factor {#timeout-factor}